The 9 Commandments of a Balanced Diet

 Keep scrolling to see the nine commandments of a balanced diet!

 “A balanced diet includes loads of fresh vegetables and fresh fruits,” Goodman says, “in particular, leafy greens.”
-Load up on kale, spinach, lettuce, broccoli, Swiss chard, and cabbage—they’re powerhouses filled with the vitamins, minerals, and phytonutrients your body needs.
-They’re also rich in chlorophyll, which is necessary for alkalinising your blood, as well as fibre, which keeps your digestive tract healthy.
+Load up on kale, spinach, collard greens, lettuce, broccoli, Swiss chard, and cabbage—they’re powerhouses filled with the vitamins, minerals, and phytonutrients your body needs.
+They’re also rich in chlorophyll, which is necessary for alkalising your blood, as well as fibre, which keeps your digestive tract healthy.

 If you are a meat eater, Goodman says to always try to choose organic, lean animal proteins like organic pastured eggs and hormone- and antibiotic-free lean meat.
 Try skinless chicken or turkey, lean ground beef, beans or lentils, or the nutritionist favourite: salmon (which also happens to be a great source of omega-3 healthy fats).
 If you’re feeling more adventurous, LeVeque says bison meat is one of her staples.